Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 the device shall transmit a Receiver-Abort fragment.
 The retransmission timer is used by the SCHC gateway (the sender), the optimal value is very much application specific but here are some recommended default values.
-For classB devices, this timer trigger is a function of the periodicity of the classB ping slots.
+For classB end-devices, this timer trigger is a function of the periodicity of the classB ping slots.
 The recommended value is equal to 3 times the classB ping slot periodicity.
-For classC devices which are nearly constantly receiving, the recommended value is 30 seconds.
-This means that the device shall try to transmit the ACK within 30 seconds  of the reception of each fragment.
-The inactivity timer is implemented by the device to flush the context in-case it receives nothing from the SCHC gateway over an extended period of time.
-The recommended value is 12 hours for both classB&C devices.
+For classC end-devices which are nearly constantly receiving, the recommended value is 30 seconds.
+This means that the end-device shall try to transmit the ACK within 30 seconds  of the reception of each fragment.
+The inactivity timer is implemented by the end-device to flush the context in-case it receives nothing from the SCHC gateway over an extended period of time.
+The recommended value is 12 hours for both classB&C end-devices.

 # Security considerations